44 Things Heart Doctors Do to Protect Their Own Hearts

 “I respect the power of blood pressure”

 “In 2015, we did a study that found that lowering systolic blood pressure (the top number) to 120 mm Hg reduced rates of death due to cardiovascular disease, heart failure, stroke, and heart attack by 25 percent.
-It’s important to keep it in check by eating a healthy diet, being physically active, and maintaining a healthy weight.”—Cora E. Lewis, MD, epidemiologist and professor at University of Alabama at Birmingham School of Medicine
+It’s important to keep it in check by eating a healthy diet, being physically active, and maintaining a healthy weight.”—Cora E. Lewis, MD, epidemiologist and professor at the University of Alabama at Birmingham School of Medicine

 “I have my hormones tested”